The thesis is an individual assignment about a subject from your Master’s degree programme. All theses should be written individually.

 The writing process

 Writing a thesis is not always easy.
 You will find more information about the various stages of writing a thesis under the heading 'the writing process'.
 All the various activities involved in each stage are explained with tips as to how best to go about these tasks.

 Once you or your supervisor are of the opinion that your Master’s thesis has been completed it still needs to be defended.
 Your thesis will be checked by your supervisor for plagiarism and for too much overlap with your Bachelor’s thesis.
-Together your supervisor and co-reader will determine the final version of your thesis by completing and signing the Thesis Assessment Report.
-This report will be sent to the Examination Administration by your supervisor.

 At this meeting you will give a short presentation about the subject of your thesis.
 After that you will have to answer critical questions about the content of your thesis.

 At the end of the meeting, the thesis committee will determine the final grade for the Master’s thesis based on the assessment report and the thesis defence.
 The thesis committee also decides the judicium of the Master’s Examination and after a celebratory speech presents you with your Master’s degree certificate.